choiyhking/manual/firecracker1.9.1_on_rpi.md

 - 6.6.31+rpt-rpi-2712

 ### How-to
-Firecracker requires read/write access to /dev/kvm exposed by the KVM module.
+Firecracker requires read/write access to `/dev/kvm` exposed by the KVM module.

-First of all, you need to check KVM module is enabled.
+First of all, you need to check KVM module is exist.
 ```
 sudo dmesg | grep -i kvm

 Result >
 [    0.051848] kvm [1]: IPA Size Limit: 40 bits
 [    0.051872] kvm [1]: GICV region size/alignment is unsafe, using trapping (reduced performance)